sawyerh/jekyll-boilerplate/readme.md

 ## Grunt

-Grunt compiles our SASS for us.
+Grunt compiles our Sass for us.

-The commands above run this for us, but you can also run just the `grunt` commands if you don't need JS compilation:
+The commands above run this for us, but you can also run just the `grunt` commands if you don't need JS bundling:

-**Watch and build SASS when a file changes**:
+**Watch and build Sass when a file changes**:

 ```
 grunt